Call for Papers — Open Sessions

 - An attached summary of the author(s) details: (name, institution, email address, and position) and a brief biographical statement of no more than 50 words.

-- Proposals should be submitted to Peter Collins at this email address: email@example.com no later than 1 March 2017
+Proposals should be submitted no later than 1 March 2018 to:

 Authors of accepted papers must complete the IFLA Authors’ Permission Form.